tgs/FlipKit/README.md

 [19:48:08] Finished 'default' after 7.5 μs
 ```

-Now, the `dist` directory should contain the complete web site.
+Now, the `build` directory should contain the complete web site.
 In
 order to use the Google Maps API, you will need to run a web server
 here.
 If you have Python installed, you can use `python2 -m
 SimpleHTTPServer` or `python3 -m http.server`.
 Otherwise, Node